 Plus, there had to have been a few human-drinking vampires out there who didn't know another way of life, but would be open to the idea.

-That was Carlisle's main reason for deciding to go - so that he could save a few vampires from living like monsters.
-He was also eager to catch up with his old friends Marcus, Caius, and Aro, also known as the leaders of the Volturi - the kings of the vampire world.
+That, admittedly, was Carlisle's main reason for deciding to go - so that he could save a few vampires from living like monsters.
+Of course, he was also eager to catch up with his old friends Marcus, Caius, and Aro, the leaders of the Volturi – essentially, the kings of the vampire world.

-Carlisle had gone to them in the early days of being turned, living in their home – or palace, rather - for a while.
+Carlisle had gone to them in the early days of being turned, living in their home – or palace, rather - for a few years.
 That was until he grew tired of the constant screaming from humans being drained, week after week.
-I still didn't understand how he had survived for such a lengthy period of time.
-The way he had described it had sent a cold chill down my spine.
-I hadn't been able to stop myself from visualizing the scene.
+It was still difficult for me to grasp how he'd survived there for such a lengthy period of time in the first place.
+The way he'd described his stay had sent a cold chill down my spine.
+I'd been haunted by those images ever since.

-I hoped the Volturi would at least be polite enough not to satisfy their hunger in the castle while we were guests.
-We would only be staying for a week or two, and I really didn't want to have that kind of image engrained permanently in my head.
+It was part of the reason I dreaded our trip.
+We collectively hoped that the Volturi would at least be polite enough not to satiate their hunger in the castle while we were guests.
+We would only be staying for a week or two, so to have actual real-life cries attack my thoughts instead of the imaginary ones from Carlisle reiteration – well, that was something I wished to avoid altogether.

 Going through a dark phase in my own life, I understood that human blood could be hard to resist, and that some vampires simply didn't have enough willpower to change their diet.
-But that time for me had long gone.
+But for me, that time in my life had long gone.
 The dull ache in my throat had subsided over the years, and I no longer had an overwhelming urge to drink human blood.
 I had, after all, once been human, so I didn't particularly enjoy 'the kill', no matter how vile the human.

 But I was outnumbered – I could either whine all day, or live with the fact that I couldn't possibly get out of going on this trip.
-I decided to be mature about it, following the rest of my family's suit in sliding into the back seat of the car.
+At this point in time, I decided to be mature about it.

-My family and I exited the airport after what felt like the longest, most disturbing flight I'd ever taken.
-I had felt an insurmountable amount of relief being greeted by a taxi van, ready to take me far away from that memory.
-It was difficult trying not to reimagine the thoughts racing through the stewardess's mind.
-Thoughts centered on me, and then my brothers when she had caught sight of them.
-I really wished I could've had a better distraction than classical music.
+Primarily, I'd felt an insurmountable amount of relief being greeted by a taxi van, ready to take me far away from the memory of our plane ride.
+It was difficult trying not to reimagine the thoughts racing through one of the stewardess's minds.
+Thoughts centered on me, and then my brothers when she'd caught sight of them.
+It was at times like these that I wished I could've had a better distraction than classical music.
+Hell, it made me envious that Jasper and Emmett had women of their own as distractions and initimidation.

-After successfully packing our suitcases into the seven-seater, we all hopped in, forcing a couple of stumbles to make us appear more 'human', and preparing for the relatively long drive that awaited us.
-I was happy to zone out and listen to a new album I had just downloaded, needing my space from classical music for the moment after that flight.
+After successfully packing our suitcases into the seven-seater, we all clamored in, forcing a couple of stumbles to make us appear more 'human', and preparing for the relatively long drive that awaited us.
+I was happy to zone out and listen to a new album I'd just downloaded, needing my space from classical music for the moment after that flight.

-I expected the familiar burning sensation in my throat to continue as we made our way through the entrance.
+I expected the familiar burning sensation in my throat to continue as I was led forth through the entrance.
 The Volturi usually employed humans to do all the mundane chores: transport the luggage to the various guest bedrooms, answer the phones, greet the guests, etc.

 My eyes wandered over to Jasper.
 He was the newest to convert to our 'vegetarian' lifestyle, and he still struggled to refrain from succumbing to his vampiric senses.